-The Coal Creek Heritage Village is situated on the outskirt of Korumburr in South Eastern Gippsland.
+The Coal Creek Heritage Victoria Village is situated on the outskirt of Korumburra in South Eastern Gippsland.

 The open museum village is comprised of buildings found throughout Victoria that have been lovingly restored to their former glory.

 of these buildings can be found artifacts from years gone by.
 Each

 giving us an insight into how living in those times was really all about.

 Included throughout the village are fascinating facts about the early history of coal, its discovery, its mining and its transportation.